 In addition, Sims Crane has produced a simple video (refers to American legislation) explaining hand signals, which are universal.

 Staying safe around electricity is extremely important when operating a crane or boom truck.
-For regulatory requirements, see Part 9 of the Occupational Health and Safety Regulations, particularly section 9.18 Limits of approach.
+For regulatory requirements, see Part 9 of the Workplace Health and Safety Regulations, particularly section 9.18 Limits of approach.

 ATCO’s electrical safety page includes information on everything from safe digging tips to what to do when you see a downed powerline.
 ATCO also delivers educational programs for Yukoners of all ages, like their 7 Steps to Electrical Safety.
 WorkSafeBC has produced a video that shows operators what happens, and what to do, when their crane truck contacts a high-voltage power line.